Darren Byfield: Club career

 In July 2008, he joined Doncaster Rovers on a two-year deal.
 On 14 November, he joined Oldham Athletic on a one-month loan, which was later extended until January 2009.
 His "Latics" debut came in a 1–0 win over Northampton Town.
 Manager John Sheridan described Byfield's performance as "excellent", and stated that "he caused them a lot of problems with his pace and his touch".
 The only goal of his eight-game spell came on Boxing Day against Crewe Alexandra; he scored the opening goal in a 3–0 victory at the Alexandra Stadium.
 He returned to the Keepmoat Stadium at the end of the 2008–09 season, though sat out the end of the campaign after undergoing a hernia operation.
 He was released from his contract by manager Sean O'Driscoll on 7 May, having failed to find the net in 16 appearances for "Donny".

 On 6 August 2009, Byfield joined Oldham Athletic on a short-term deal.
 However, after four appearances with no goals, he left Boundary Park on 25 August.
 Byfield re-signed with Walsall three days after leaving Oldham – to the delight of manager Chris Hutchings.
 He was given a contract lasting until January 2010, with an option to extend it until the end of the 2009–10 season.
 He formed an effective partnership with Troy Deeney, and won praise from coach Mick Kearns.
 Appointed club captain, he missed much of the 2010–11 season due to a knee injury, and was released by new manager Dean Smith in May 2011.

 In March 2012 he signed for Solihull Moors.
 He featured in two Conference North games before the end of the 2011–12 season, in what was a brief stay at Damson Park.
 He joined League Two side Port Vale on trial in August 2012, and "proved he could still have something to offer with a busy performance" during a pre-season friendly with Nantwich Town.
 The "Valiants" were unable to offer him a contract due to financial problems, and Byfield instead signed a six-month deal with Conference club AFC Telford United in September, after manager Andy Sinton needed cover to deal with injuries.
 He moved on to Conference rivals Tamworth in January 2013, joining on non-contract terms.
 He scored two goals in 18 games for Dale Belford's "Lambs" in the 2012–13 season and two goals in 14 games in the 2013–14 season, before departing in May 2014 after the club were relegated out of the Conference Premier.
+In 2017 he signed for Monica Star, one of the oldest Sunday league clubs teaming up with three more ex-Premier League players, Lee Hendrie, Paul Devlin and Lee Carsley.